Global UGRAD 2023-2024

 The Global UGRAD Program is open to anyone:

-- Must be a citizen of Nepal
+- Applicants must be a citizen of Nepal.

-- Must be studying in Nepal
+- Applicants must be studying in Nepal.

-- Preference will be given to those who have had little or NO experience in the United States or outside of their home countries
+- Preference will be given to those who have had little or no experience in the United States or outside of their home countries.

 Individuals in the following circumstances are not eligible for the Global UGRAD Program: